-MDCP orientation is scheduled to be held September 25 and 26, 2013, after MDCP awards are announced.
+MDCP orientation is scheduled to be held August 27 and 28, 2014, after MDCP awards are announced.
 An applicant should include travel to the orientation in its application budget.
 The financial assistance award notification that a successful applicant receives from ITA via Grants Online serves as official approval to expend project funds for this purpose, even if the orientation precedes the beginning of the award period.
 This expenditure is limited to allowable expenses (e.g., air fare, ground transportation, lodging, etc.) associated with attending the orientation.

-15. Overseas Commercial Service Office
+15. Overseas Global Markets Office

-These offices are part of the Commercial Service with ITA employees based in U.S. embassies, consulates, and other locations abroad.
-Also included is a U.S. State Department post with which the Commercial Service partners in certain locations where ITA does not have a presence.
+These offices are part of Global Markets with ITA employees based in U.S. embassies, consulates, and other locations abroad.
+Also included are U.S. State Department posts with which Global Markets partners in certain locations where ITA does not have a presence.